Compulsory purchase laws in Scotland: History

 The development of powers of compulsory purchase in Scotland originated in the railway mania of the Victorian period within the United Kingdom of Great Britain and Ireland (1801-1921).
 Historically, where the United Kingdom government wished to acquire land without the consent of an owner in Scotland, a private bill had to be introduced into the United Kingdom parliament.
 This bill had to outline the area of land (commonly the extent of the railway track itself) expressly sought and provided a power of compulsory purchase to the constructing entity.
-An example of this private bill is the construction of the Edinburgh-Glasgow railway line under the Making a Railway from Edinburgh to Glasgow, to be called ‘The Edinburgh and Glasgow Railway’, with a Branch to Falkirk Act 1838 (c.
-58.).
-This method of compulsory purchase was viewed as a repetitive and time-consuming process and the United Kingdom parliament enacted the Lands Clauses Consolidation (Scotland) Act 1845 (c.
+An example of this private bill is the construction of the Edinburgh-Glasgow railway line under the Edinburgh and Glasgow Railway Act 1838 (1 & 2 Vict. c. lviii).
+This method of compulsory purchase was viewed as a repetitive and time-consuming process and the United Kingdom parliament enacted the Lands Clauses Consolidation (Scotland) Act 1845 (8 & 9 Vict. c.
 19), which introduced a standard form process of compulsory purchase into Scots law.

-Subsequent legislation has been introduced to amend and supplement the 1845 Act, leading to criticism that the current legislative framework for compulsory purchase powers are complex and confusing.
+Subsequent legislation has been introduced to amend and supplement the 1845 act, leading to criticism that the current legislative framework for compulsory purchase powers are complex and confusing.

 Current Legislation

 Lands Clauses Consolidation (Scotland) Act 1845

-The 1845 Act operates by the United Kingdom parliament passing a special Act authorising the construction project.
-The special Act would signal parliament's approval to a specific project requiring compulsory purchase.
-The detailed procedural provisions for the compulsory purchase itself are carried out by incorporating the 1845 Act into a subsequent private Act.
-Therefore, the 1845 Act provides a common framework upon which compulsory purchase procedures are obtained.
+The Lands Clauses Consolidation (Scotland) Act 1845 (8 & 9 Vict. c.
+19) operates by the Parliament of the United Kingdom passing a special act authorising the construction project.
+The special act would signal Parliament's approval to a specific project requiring compulsory purchase.
+The detailed procedural provisions for the compulsory purchase itself are carried out by incorporating the 1845 act into a subsequent local act.
+Therefore, the 1845 act provides a common framework upon which compulsory purchase procedures are obtained.

-The 1845 Act has received subsequent criticism by the Scottish Law Commission in their Discussion Papers in Compulsory Purchase (2014, SLC DP No: 159).
-In this discussion paper, the SLC has advocated the repeal of the 1845 Act and replacement with modern legislation.
-The Committee on Acquisition of Land Committee (1917–1919) chaired by Lord Justice Scott gave the following opinion on the 1845 Act:

-However, despite these criticisms, the 1845 Act has not been repealed and replaced by the Scottish Parliament.
+Despite criticism by the Committee on Acquisition of Land Committee (1917–1919) chaired by Lord Justice Scott and the Scottish Law Commission in 2014, which advocated for the repeal and replacement of the act with modern regislation, the 1845 act has not been repealed and replaced by the Scottish Parliament.

 Railways Clauses Consolidation Act 1845

-The Railways Clauses Consolidation Act 1845 was enacted two months after the Land Consolidation (Scotland) Act 1845.
-The 1845 Railways Act regulates the compulsory purchase of land in relation to railway construction.
-The 1845 Act also introduced special provisions for mineral (mining) rights known informally as the Mining Code.
+The Railways Clauses Consolidation Act 1845 (8 & 9 Vict. c.
+20) and the Railways Clauses Consolidation (Scotland) Act 1845 (8 & 9 Vict. c.
+33) were enacted two months after the Lands Clauses Consolidation (Scotland) Act 1845.
+The acts regulate the compulsory purchase of land in relation to railway construction.
+The acts also introduced special provisions for mineral (mining) rights known informally as the Mining Code.

 Lands Clauses Consolidation Acts Amendment Act 1860

-The 1860 Act allows the Secretary of State for Defence to use the Land Consolidation (Scotland) Act 1845 to compulsory purchase land sought under the Defence Act 1842.
-The Act also amended the Land Consolidation (Scotland) Act 1845.
+The Lands Clauses Consolidation Acts Amendment Act 1860 (23 & 24 Vict. c.
+106) allows the Secretary of State for Defence to use the Lands Clauses Consolidation (Scotland) Act 1845 to compulsory purchase land sought under the Defence Act 1842.
+The act also amended the Lands Clauses Consolidation (Scotland) Act 1845.